olisto/cordova-plugin-proguard/README.md

 [![NPM version][npm-image]][npm-url]

 > Cordova plugin which activates ProGuard and minification for debug and release builds in your cordova mobile application.
+Altered for the Triggi app.

 ## What is ProGuard?